itsnikhil/blog/content/posts/screen-to-screen-navigation-understanding-with-ai.md

 ### Future Uncertainty: Where Does This Lead?

-This disconnect between the tool's capabilities and AI agent usage patterns leaves me uncertain about its future direction:
+This disconnect between the tool's capabilities and AI agent usage patterns leaves me uncertain about its future direction.

 ## Results and Implications